 Cash or Check only – Posters are $20 and proceeds benefit OPACC’s Infrastructure Fund

 Please call the office ~ 360-665-4448 ~ with any questions or drop by!

 Statewide Indoor Mask Mandate For All Starting August 23

 Outdoor gatherings over 500 require masks to be worn by all attendees as of September 13, 2021.

+The local Pacific County Burn Ban has been lifted as of Sept 30, 2021.
 For local burn ban and burning permit information follow this LINK to Pacific County Fire District #1’s website.